BADMS/script.toolbox/Readme.md

   Window(home).Property(RETURN_IMAGE_ID.ImageColor) <- only available with 'blur' and 'randomcolor'

-  Window(home).Property(Pixelated.ImageUpdating) <- this will be set to '1' when all operations are finished and image is ready
+  Window(home).Property(RETURN_IMAGE_ID.ImageUpdating) <- this will be set to '1' when all operations are finished and image is ready